sdondley/karabiner_json_generator/README.md

 ## Getting It all Working

-The steps below assume your know a little bit about adding rulesets to K-E so doesn't go into great deail on where to click.
+The steps below assume your know a little bit about adding rulesets to K-E so doesn't go into great detail on where to click.
 If you are unclear, consult the K-E documentation at: https://karabiner-elements.pqrs.org/docs/getting-started/configuration/.